NeptuneLuke/algorithms/README.md

 # Algorithms
-Algorithms i developed mainly for university.
+Algorithms i developed mainly for university, in Java and C++.
 <br>
 Types of algorithms:
 - dynamic programming